it985/my-stars/README.md

 *   [kriasoft/graphql-starter-kit](https://github.com/kriasoft/graphql-starter-kit) - 💥  Monorepo template (seed project) pre-configured with GraphQL API, PostgreSQL, React, and Joy UI.

-*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 The better identity infrastructure for developers that works universally.
+*   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 The better identity infrastructure for developers and the open-source alternative to Auth0.

 *   [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can self-host.
 Ideal for reproducing issues, co-browsing with